triplrrr/guup/README.md

 3
 ```

-The above code is also pretty simple, and it outlines the function structure.
-One important thing to remember is that a `func` *is* a `prog`.
+The above code is also pretty simple, and it outlines the `fun`ction structure.
+One important thing to remember is that a `fun` *is* a `pro`.
 Earlier I said that programs are objects.
-What is happening is that a function is like a `prog` with command line arguments.
-In the example case, it assigns the variables `a` and `b` to `1` and `2` before letting the function run.
+What is happening is that a `fun`ction is like a `pro`gram with command line arguments.
+In the example case, it assigns the variables `a` and `b` to `1` and `2` before letting the `fun`ction run.
 These are local variables, so they don't get assigned to the global context.

-Another thing you can do with a function is to add default arguments.
+Another thing you can do with a `fun`ction is to add default arguments.

 ```
 fun sayHello = nul (str name<"World">) {